 Graduates of the program have gone on to become board-certified surgeons, obtaining highly competitive fellowships in fields such as surgical oncology and pediatric surgery.

 The program has received continued accreditation after a site visit in January 2016.
-We’re approved to finish five categorical chief residents per year.
+We're approved to finish seven categorical chief residents per year.
 Our program is fully compliant with resident duty-hour rules.

 2022 Application Requirements